Chapter 10 SPC Charting with qicharts2

 Figure 10.6: Splitting using a period variable

-- the reason for the shift is known
+- the cause of the shift is known

 - the shift is in the desired direction